A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection: Computing aLRP Loss and its Gradients

 This section presents the algorithm to compute aLRP Loss in detail along with an analysis of space and time complexity.
 For better understanding, bold font denotes multi-dimensional data structures (which can be implemented by vectors, matrices or tensors).
-Algorithm \ref{alg:aLRPLoss} describes the steps to compute the aLRP Loss along with the gradients for a given mini-batch.
+Algorithm \ref{alg:aLRPLoss} describes the steps to compute aLRP Loss along with the gradients for a given mini-batch.

 \textbf{Description of the inputs}: $\mathbf{S}$ is the raw output of the classification branch, namely logits.
 For localisation, as done by IoU-based localisation losses \cite{UnitBox,GIoULoss}, the raw localisation outputs need to be converted to the boxes, which are denoted by $\mathbf{B}$.
 We assume that $\mathbf{M}$ stores $-1$ for ignored anchors and $0$ for negative anchors.
-For positive anchors, the index of the ground truth (i.e. $\{1,...,|\mathbf{\hat{B}}|\}$, where $\mathbf{\hat{B}}$ is a list of ground boxes for the mini-batch) is stored.
+For positive anchors, $\mathbf{M}$ stores the index of the ground truth (i.e. $\{1,...,|\mathbf{\hat{B}}|\}$, where $\mathbf{\hat{B}}$ is a list of ground boxes for the mini-batch).
 Hence, we can find the corresponding ground truth for a positive anchor only by using $\mathbf{M}$. $\delta$ is the smoothness of the piecewise linear function defined in Eq. \ref{eq:PiecewiseLinear} and set to $1$ following AP Loss.
 We use the self-balance ratio, $\frac{\mathcal{L}^\mathrm{aLRP}}{\mathcal{L}^\mathrm{aLRP}_{cls}}$, by averaging over its values from the previous epoch.
+We initialize it as $50$ (i.e. see Table 4 in the paper).

 \textbf{Part 1: Initializing Variables}: Lines 2-10 aim to initialize the necessary data from the inputs.
 While this part is obvious, please note that line 8 determines a threshold to select the relevant negative outputs.
 This is simply due to Eq. \ref{eq:PiecewiseLinear} and the gradients of these negative examples with scores under this threshold are zero.
 Therefore, for the sake of time and space efficiency, they are ignored.